Colorado Tax Penalty and Interest Calculator

 How much is the late payment penalty for Colorado state income tax?

-Does Colorado charge interest from the due date or from the first notice?
+Does Colorado's individual income tax impose the due date from the first notice?

 Will a filing extension stop penalties and interest?